 “If you wanna be my lover, you gotta get with my friends.” — Spice Girls, “Wannabe”

 On the surface, the business of communication requires a message to deliver and an audience to receive it.
-The better the message fits the audience, the more successful it will be.
+The better the message fits the audience, the more successful it’ll be.

 But dig just a little deeper, and you’ll uncover the question: What is an audience?
 Is it any collection of people who are in some sort of geographic or demographic proximity?
 Or does an audience require individuals to recognize themselves as part of a group?